collective/collective.developermanual/source/reference_manuals/active/five-grok/core-components/adapters.rst

 programming, and is fine for small, closed systems.
-In an open-ended system such as Plone, however, we don’t always have the option of mixing new functionality into old code, and classes with “fat” interfaces can become unweildly and difficult to work with.
+In an open-ended system such as Plone, however, we don’t always have the option of mixing new functionality into old code, and classes with “fat” interfaces can become unwieldy and difficult to work with.

 Customisation with more-specific adapters
 -----------------------------------------